 In grade ten I ceased all varsity sports in favour of playing in the OHA (Ontario Hockey Association), for the Richmond Hill Dynes Junior B hockey team.
 I spent five years in the Junior Hockey Leagues, finishing with the Barrie Colts, the year the Colts won the OHA Sutherland Cup.
 That same year I graduated from KCSS, and in retrospect, I have to say those years were good ones.
 I had great teachers, many of whom became mentors who instilled me with a strong work ethic, fostered leadership, and encouraged me to be an invested team player.

 Upon graduation I was recruited by the University of Guelph, where I played varsity hockey.
 While on this team, we played in three National Championships, winning one in 1996-97.
 In addition, the Guelph Gryphons won two OUA (Ontario University Association) Queen’s Cups.
-I graduated from Guelph with a diploma in Horticulture, which later led to a career with the City of Kitchener, where I worked full time as an arborist for over twenty years.
+I graduated from Guelph with a diploma in Horticulture, which later led to a career with the City of Kitchener, where I worked full time as an arborist for nineteen years.

 While on the ice for the OHL I have officiated at four Memorial Cups, two Memorial Cup finals, two All Star games, one CHL (Canadian Hockey League) prospect game, and 12 OHL finals.
 In 2018 I was awarded the Ken Bodendistel Officiating Character Award, an honour I found especially humbling as Ken Bodendistel was one of my esteemed mentors.